Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Mammography is an X-ray of your breast tissue.
 The image that it makes is called a mammogram.
 A mammogram can help find problems in your breasts, such as cysts or cancer.
 Breast implants can interfere with taking and reading mammograms.
-Special techniques must be used to get the best image.
-A mammogram is generally done by a technologist.
+Special methods must be used to get the best image.
+A mammogram is often done by a technologist.